Looking at the World at Low Power

 5. The Global Mall

-Most of us never think about the systems beneath ordinary life.
+Most of us rarely think about the systems beneath ordinary life.

-For much of the past eighty years, whether wisely or unwisely, the United States has carried that role for large parts of the international trading system.
+For much of the past eighty years, the United States has served as the world’s mall manager.

-That role has been expensive.
-It has created resentment.
-It has drawn America into conflicts that many Americans understandably question.
+That role has been costly.
+It has drawn the United States into wars, alliances, commitments, and disputes that many Americans have questioned.

-Only when something interrupts the flow does the hidden architecture become visible.
+Only when the flow is interrupted does the architecture become visible.

 6. Risk Changes Everything